clarkis117/Haywire.NET/README.md

 ```

 ###Benchmarking
-Same instructions as Haywire, just be aware that the the Hello World example pulls it's configuration from a json file, config.json.
+Same instructions as Haywire, just be aware that the the Hello World example pulls its configuration from a json file, config.json.
 In addition, please make sure you're running and building the Hello World program in release mode otherwise perf results may vary.

 #### config.json defaults
 ```